 He worked with numerous stage directors such as Robert Carsen, Graham Vick, Laurent Pelly, Olivier Py, Jean-François Sivadier, Mariame Clement Patrice Caurier and Moshe Leiser, Bob Wilson, Jean-Louis Martinotti, Frencesca Zambello, Günter Krämer Christoph Marthaler, etc… and sang under the direction of Michel Plasson, Yvan Fischer, Pinchas Steinberg, Bernhard Kontarsky, Lawrence Foster, Jérémie Rhorer, Charles Dutoit, Jeffrey Tate, Kazushi Ono, Philippe Jordan, and Esa-Pekka Salonen among others.

-Some of the roles he has taken on include: Don Basilio (Le Nozze di Figaro), Goro (Butterfly), Caius (Falstaff), Pang (Turandot) or Monsieur Triquet (Onegin), not forgetting Billy Budd‘s Novice.
+Some of the roles he has taken on include: Don Basilio (Le Nozze di Figaro), Goro (Madama Butterfly), Caius (Falstaff), Pang (Turandot), or Monsieur Triquet (Eugene Onegin), not forgetting Billy Budd‘s Novice.

-Thanks to his perfect mastery of German, François Piolino is very comfortable with roles such as: Jews (Salomé), M.Taupe (Capriccio), Scaramuccio (Ariadne auf Naxos), Valzacchi (Rosenkavalier)or Monostatos (Zauberflöte), one of his favorite roles, that he’s sung over 80 times, all over the world from France to Japan.
+Thanks to his perfect mastery of German, François Piolino is very comfortable with roles such as: Jews (Salomé), M.Taupe (Capriccio), Scaramuccio (Ariadne auf Naxos), Valzacchi (Der Rosenkavalier) or Monostatos (Die Zauberflöte), one of his favorite roles, that he’s sung over 80 times, all over the world from France to Japan.

-French repertoire allows him to express himself in his maternal language: le Remendado (Carmen), Guillot de Morfontaine (Manon), Schmidt (Werther), les quatre valets from Les Contes d’Hoffmann, Torquemada (L’Heure espagnole) or l’Aumônier from Dialogues des Carmélites; but he is particularly fond of the three tenor roles of L’Enfant et les sortilèges (la Théière, l’Arithmétique and la Rainette) that he sings on the most prestigious stages and under the baton of the greatest conductors.
+French repertoire allows him to express himself in his maternal language: le Remendado (Carmen), Guillot de Morfontaine (Manon), Schmidt (Werther), the Four Servants from Les Contes d’Hoffmann, Torquemada (L’Heure espagnole) or l’Aumônier from Dialogues des Carmélites; but he is particularly fond of the three tenor roles of L’Enfant et les sortilèges (La Théière, L’Arithmétique and La Rainette) that he sings on the most prestigious stages and under the baton of the greatest conductors.

-Among his future projects: Die Fledermaus in Toulon and Angers, Le Nozze di Figaro in Lausanne and Glyndebourne, Les Mamelles de Tirésias in Glyndebourne…
+Among his future projects: Die Fledermaus in Rennes, Nantes and Angers, Le Nozze di Figaro and Les Mamelles de Tirésias in Glyndebourne, L’Heure espagnole with the Israeli Philharmonic Orchestra…

 This biography should not be edited without permission from Intermezzo.